 Surgery may be needed to drain the fluid behind the eardrum if you or your child have a chronic ear infection or if you develop multiple ear infections in a short amount of time.

-Depending on the cause of your ear infection, your ENT may also recommend removal of the adenoids or tonsils as well as other treatments.
+Depending on the cause of your ear infection, your ENT may also recommend the removal of the adenoids or tonsils as well as other treatments.

 Dr. Stacey Silvers has extensive experience helping patients who struggle with chronic ear infections.
 Schedule an appointment at Madison ENT & Facial Plastic Surgeryat (212) 213-3339 to discuss your best treatment option for chronic ear infection.